Adventure With Us!

 For the ladies: Everyday photos of Port Townsend ladies showed them wearing long skirts with blouses with high necklines.
 Hats are ever-present in these photos and range from boater hats (see Dakota Fanning in The Alienist — Goorin Bros claims their Griffin Fedora is like hers, but her hats look more like boater hats to me) to wide-brimmed hats lined with feathers or other trim.

-Where to Buy Victorian Clothing
+Where to Buy Victorian Clothing for the Port Townsend Victorian Festival

 Of course, there’s always the option of looking in a costume shop — that might be a better deal for an outfit you’re just going to use for a weekend, but do I do things the easy way?
+I guess if I really wanted to do things the hard way I could try making my own.

 There are tons of examples of “Victorian Clothing” on Amazon.com, not all of them accurate or well-made.